jasonyang-ee/STM32-CMAKE-TEMPLATE/README.md

 # Setting Up VS Code to Build STM32 Using CMake

-Project Using STM32L432KC as Example
+Project Using STM32L432KC as Example.
+Test hardware is NUCLEO-L432KC.

 ## **Toolchain**